 And Better World Club is not alone.
 Other bike repair programs are cropping up across North America: Currently, League of American Bicyclists, the British Columbia Automobile Association in Canada, and several repair shops also offer bicycle roadside assistance.
 “Most of the members who are signed up for bicycle roadside assistance are concerned about long-distance cycling,” Nelson explains.
 “It’s not a service that everyone needs, but for those who do need it, it’s extremely valuable.”

 Story by Jodi Helmer.
 This article originally appeared in Plenty in February 2008.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.